zackjiri/solargraph/README.md

 🌦 **CHMI weather data** - measured sunshine duration or air temperature from the nearest Czech Hydrometeorological Institute station, in 10-minute resolution.
 It colours the sun path directly on the photo, or covers the whole exposure period at once, and appears in the Sun Graph too - so the modelled clear-sky day can be held against what the weather actually did.

 🌑 **Eclipse mode** *(experimental)* - a solar eclipse simulator for a handful of recent and upcoming events, picked by the author, computed from NASA/eclipsewise **Besselian elements**.
 Each element (x, y, d, l1, l2, μ) is a polynomial in time; local circumstances for any observer follow the standard reduction (Meeus ch.
 54), including WGS84 flattening, ΔT applied to Earth's rotation, and topocentric parallax for the Moon's apparent size.
 Contact times C1–C4 come from root-finding on `m(t) − L1(t)` and `m(t) − |L2(t)|`.
 Validated against NASA's published Greatest Eclipse points to within ~100 m, and against the author's own eclipse photographs for five of the events.
 Magnitude for total and annular events differs from published figures by ~0.02–0.03 - a known limitation in the degree-scaling of the underlying elements.
+Unlike the rest of the app, Eclipse mode is geometric, without atmospheric refraction, because published contact times and magnitudes are geometric too; near the horizon it therefore shows the Sun up to ~0.5° lower than it is actually seen.

 🌠 **Night Sky mode** *(experimental)* - the real starry sky for the chosen location, date and time: 5,044 stars down to magnitude 6 and the 88 IAU constellations, as a flat polar Sky Map or an all-sky Planetarium you can look around in.
 Unlike the rest of the app it needs the actual calendar year, because local sidereal time at a fixed date and clock time drifts by about 6 hours from one year to the next.
 Star positions follow from right ascension and declination through Greenwich sidereal time (Meeus ch.
 12).
 Optional overlays add an equatorial grid, the ecliptic, and the Sun and Moon with their daily paths.
 An info panel gives the day length, sunrise and sunset, moonrise and moonset with their azimuths, and the Moon's illuminated fraction and age.

 - **Moon** - positioned from the full lunar series in Meeus ch.
 47, so it sits up to 5.1° off the ecliptic just as the real one does, corrected for topocentric parallax (up to ~1° near the horizon, two of its own diameters).
 In the Planetarium the Sun and the Moon are drawn at their true angular size, with the zoom reaching 8× so the phase can be read; labels keep both easy to find when zoomed out.
 The phase is drawn with the lit side turned towards the Sun, and the dark side carries earthshine that is strongest at a thin crescent and fades out towards full moon.
 Checked against Meeus's worked examples, the 2026 new and full moons, USNO rise and set times, and the eclipse of 12 August 2026, where its overlap with the Sun matches the Eclipse mode's magnitude to within 0.004.
-Rise and set times are geometric, like the rest of the app: the centre of the disc on the horizon, without refraction, a few minutes off published almanac times.
+Night Sky draws apparent positions, with atmospheric refraction (Saemundsson's formula, about 34′ at the horizon), and gives rise and set times by the almanac standard: the upper limb touching the horizon.
+They agree with USNO to within a minute or two.

 - **Catalog** - the author's own astrophotography gallery of landscapes, Solar System objects and deep-sky targets, filterable by category.
 Clicking a photo restores the date, time and place it was taken, turns the Planetarium towards the target and marks the photographed field on the sky with red corner brackets, next to a thumbnail that opens the full-size image.
 The field is placed from the photo's centre (RA/Dec), field of view and position angle through an exact gnomonic projection, so even a 100° wide-angle frame lands where it belongs, including the part below the horizon.